-SSC 303 Political History of Modern Europe (3)
+SSC 313 Political and Economic History of Modern Europe (3)

-This course examines European history during the 19th and 20th centuries.
-It studies the political and economic conditions leading to WWI and WWII, as well as the development and evolution of modern European ideas, intellect and culture.
-Offered spring.
+This course examines European history during the 19^{th} and 20^{th} centuries.
+It studies the political and economic conditions leading to WWI and WWII, as well as the development and evolution of modern European ideas, intellect, and culture.
+The course replaces SSC 303 Political History of Modern Europe.
+Offered fall.